bertjebertjek/esm_bc_template/README.md

 ### 2. Apply ESM bias correction (3D)

 #### 2A.
 Setup folder structure
 This involves an elaborate folder structure.
 However the process is somewhat automated.
-A template folder structure can be found here: [INSERT esm_bc_template github link]. the `MAIN.sh` file is the only one that needs to be modified.
+A template folder structure can be found on [Bert's github](https://github.com/bertjebertjek/esm_bc_template). the `MAIN.sh` file is the only one that needs to be modified.
 Specify the model, scenarios and paths in the section `USER SETTINGS` (lines 15-35):

 ```bash
 #---------------------------- USER SETTINGS:  -----------------------------------